akash1047/boishakh-auth/README.md

 # Boishakh Auth

-A TypeScript authentication library built with SWC for fast compilation.
+A TypeScript Express authentication server built with SWC for fast compilation and development.
+This server provides authentication endpoints and health check functionality.

 ## Setup